Vital-block/Smart-Contract-Audit/README.md

 Is Vital block NFT Audit free?

-We charge $100 for Smart Contract & $200 for NFT Smart Contract Audit.
+We charge $100 ( Starting Price ) for Smart Contract & $200 (Starting Price ) for NFT Smart Contract Audit.

 How to prevent scam from fake github: